 The medical record shows evidence that consultations and abnormal lab and imaging reports have been reviewed by the primary care practitioner.

-The medical record contains an up-do-date immunization record.
+The medical record contains an up-do-date vaccination record.

-Guideline: There is documentation of immunization status for pediatric patients age 10 and under.
+Guideline: There is documentation of vaccination status for pediatric patients age 10 and under.
 Adult patient records note age-appropriate vaccines such as tetanus, influenza or pneumonia vaccination.

 The medical record indicates that preventive screening and services are offered.